j19sch/building-an-api-testing-framework/exercises/exercise_5.md

 log records of different log levels, e.g. `logging.info("all good")` or `logging.critical("run away!")`

 When a test results in an error or a fail, pytest will automatically output the created log records.
-If you want to see the log records regardless of test result, use `pytest --log-cli-level debug`.
+If you want to see the log records regardless of the test result, use `pytest --log-cli-level debug`.

 Docs:
 - https://docs.python.org/2/library/logging.html